+But moments of crisis also present opportunity: more sophisticated and flexible use of technology and a rejuvenated appreciation for the outdoors and life’s other simple pleasures.
+No one knows exactly what will come, but it’s clear that patients and healthcare providers are relying on the MedTech industry.
 Consider for example, the vast array of COVID-19-related medical products.
 Medical manufacturers are facing an unprecedented demand for supplies of PPE (masks, gloves & sanitizers), diagnostic equipment (test kits) and treatment for COVID-19 (ventilators).
-These require rapid response measures to be implemented ranging from prioritizing customer orders to quickly getting much-needed medical supplies into the market.
+These require implementation of rapid response measures ranging from prioritizing customer orders to distributing much-needed medical supplies into the market.

 Products and services of this nature are of extreme importance and speed-to-market is critical.
-Unfortunately, one bottleneck lies with regulatory approval – there is simply not enough of these approved products and manufacturers to add more production capacity to our already strained healthcare supply chain.
+Unfortunately, one bottleneck lies with regulatory approval – there is simply not enough of these approved products and manufacturers to add more production capacity to an already strained healthcare supply chain.

-Just this week, the U.S. Food and Drug Administration took significant action to help increase the availability of ventilators and accessories, as well as other respiratory devices, during this COVID-19 pandemic to support patients with respiratory failure or difficulty breathing.
+Just this week, the U.S. Food and Drug Administration took significant action to help increase the availability of ventilators and accessories, as well as other respiratory devices, during the COVID-19 pandemic to support patients with respiratory failure or difficulty breathing.
 According to the FDA,

 “Medical device makers can more easily make changes to existing products, such as changes to suppliers or materials, to help address current manufacturing limitations or supply shortages.
 Other manufacturers, such as auto makers, can more easily re-purpose production lines to help increase supply.
 Hospitals and other healthcare providers can re-purpose machines they have now to serve as ventilators.”